General Music Director - Wuppertal Symphony Orchestra and Opera

 Principal Guest Conductor and Artistic Advisor - Borusan Istanbul Philharmonic

-As conductor, he has performed with major orchestras and opera houses including the Munich Philharmonic Orchestra, Bavarian Radio Symphony Orchestra and Choir, Royal Concertgebouw Orchestra, Philharmonia Orchestra London, Gürzenich Orchestra Cologne, Dresden Philharmonic Orchestra, NDR Radiophilharmonie, Vienna Symphony Orchestra, Tonkünstler Orchestra Niederösterreich, Camerata Salzburg, Lucerne Symphony Orchestra, as well as the Bavarian State Opera Munich, Hamburg State Opera, and Tyrolean Festival Erl.
+As conductor, he has performed with major orchestras and opera houses including the Munich Philharmonic Orchestra, Bavarian Radio Symphony Orchestra and Choir, Bamberg Symphony Orchestra, Royal Concertgebouw Orchestra, Philharmonia Orchestra London, Gürzenich Orchestra Cologne, Dresden Philharmonic Orchestra, NDR Radiophilharmonie, Vienna Symphony Orchestra, Tonkünstler Orchestra Niederösterreich, Camerata Salzburg, Lucerne Symphony Orchestra, as well as Dutch National Opera, Bavarian State Opera Munich, and Frankfurt Opera.
 Within the field of contemporary music he has a close relationship with Klangforum Wien.

 Next to his studies in piano and conducting at the University of Music and Performing Arts in Graz, he was invited to master classes with Kurt Masur, Bernard Haitink, and as a Conducting Fellow to the Aspen Music Festival and the Tanglewood Music Center.